 All you need to clean dirty barbecue grills is an old rag and some coconut oil.

 → Apply the coconut oil and let it sit for an hour.
 Clean up with a rag.

 Wet areas such as the shower and bathtub are ideal circumstances for mold and bacterias.

-Luckily it’s easy to keep these places naturally sparkly and hygienic.
+Luckily it’s easy to keep these places naturally sparkly and clean.
 All you need is coconut oil which has strong antimicrobial properties and baking soda.